A Drug Lawyer Decatur GA Offers Explains Drug Possession and Immigration Status

 Drug Possession and Crimes of Moral Turpitude

 A crime of moral turpitude means that someone acted in a way that fails the community standard of justice, good morals, or honesty.
 Typically the only drug crimes that are considered crimes of moral turpitude are drug distribution and trafficking.
 However, if someone is charged with drug possession with intent to distribute, a drug possession charge would then be considered a crime of moral turpitude.
-It is important to have a drug lawyer in Decatur GA such as Andrew R. Lynch, P.C. look into your case and determine a solid legal strategy to minimize the potential repercussions of the charges against you.
+It is important to have a drug lawyer in Decatur GA such as The Lynch Law Group look into your case and determine a solid legal strategy to minimize the potential repercussions of the charges against you.
 He offers a free consultation for people in this situation.
 Call him today to schedule an appointment.

 Drug Crimes and Aggravated Felonies

 According to United States immigration laws, an aggravated felony refers to a broad category of criminal offenses that results in serious consequences.
 However, even if a crime was charged as a misdemeanor in state courts, it can be considered an aggravated felony under immigration laws.
 Worse, drug possession with the intent to distribute can be viewed as an aggravated felony for immigration purposes.
 It’s critical to work with a drug lawyer in Decatur GA as early in the legal process as possible.
-In this way, a skilled lawyer such as Andrew R. Lynch, P.C. can be the most effective.
+In this way, a skilled lawyer such as The Lynch Law Group can be the most effective.